Greek language: Syntax

 Many aspects of the syntax of Greek have remained constant: verbs agree with their subject only, the use of the surviving cases is largely intact (nominative for subjects and predicates, accusative for objects of most verbs and many prepositions, genitive for possessors), articles precede nouns, adpositions are largely prepositional, relative clauses follow the noun they modify and relative pronouns are clause-initial.
 However, the morphological changes also have their counterparts in the syntax, and there are also significant differences between the syntax of the ancient and that of the modern form of the language.
 Ancient Greek made great use of participial constructions and of constructions involving the infinitive, and the modern variety lacks the infinitive entirely (employing a raft of new periphrastic constructions instead) and uses participles more restrictively.
 The loss of the dative led to a rise of prepositional indirect objects (and the use of the genitive to directly mark these as well).
-Ancient Greek tended to be verb-final, but neutral word order in the modern language is VSO or SVO.
+Ancient Greek tended to be verb-final, but neutral word order in the modern language is verb–subject–object or subject–verb–object.

 Vocabulary

 Modern Greek inherits most of its vocabulary from Ancient Greek, which in turn is an Indo-European language, but also includes a number of borrowings from the languages of the populations that inhabited Greece before the arrival of Proto-Greeks, some documented in Mycenaean texts; they include a large number of Greek toponyms.
 The form and meaning of many words have changed.
-Loanwords (words of foreign origin) have entered the language, mainly from Latin, Venetian, and Turkish.
+Loanwords (words of foreign origin) have entered the language, mainly from Latin, Venetian, Ottoman Turkish and Semitic languages.
 During the older periods of Greek, loanwords into Greek acquired Greek inflections, thus leaving only a foreign root word.
-Modern borrowings (from the 20th century on), especially from French and English, are typically not inflected; other modern borrowings are derived from South Slavic (Macedonian/Bulgarian) and Eastern Romance languages (Aromanian and Megleno-Romanian).
+Modern borrowings (from the 20th century on), especially from French and English, are typically not inflected; other modern borrowings are derived from Slavic languages, Albanian and Eastern Romance languages (Romanian and Aromanian).

-Greek loanwords in other languages
+Loanwords in other languages

 Greek words have been widely borrowed into other languages, including English.
-Example words include: mathematics, physics, astronomy, democracy, philosophy, athletics, theatre, rhetoric, baptism, evangelist, etc. Moreover, Greek words and word elements continue to be productive as a basis for coinages: anthropology, photography, telephony, isomer, biomechanics, cinematography, etc. Together with Latin words, they form the foundation of international scientific and technical vocabulary; for example, all words ending in –logy ("discourse").
+Example words include: mathematics, physics, astronomy, democracy, philosophy, athletics, theatre, rhetoric, baptism, evangelist, etc. Moreover, Greek words and word elements continue to be productive as a basis for coinages (neologisms): anthropology, photography, telephony, isomer, biomechanics, cinematography, etc. Together with Latin words, they form the foundation of international scientific and technical vocabulary; for example, all words ending in -logy ('discourse').
 There are many English words of Greek origin.